digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.26.md

 ## Doing

-## New quality control of MS analysis
+## Quality control for MS analysis
 To monitor changes in analyses over time, we would like to set up a control system.
 5 plantes were selected (dbgi_001028; dbgi_001029; dbgi_001030; dbgi_001031; dbgi_001032)

 ### Protocol :
 - 5 g of grinded plant (with a motar) is extracted in 250 mL of methanol 100% using ultrasound bath during 30 minutes.
-- The mixture is centrifugated in falcon 50 mL at 8 000 rpm during 5 minutes
+- The mixture is filtered on paper filter
-- The supernatant is transfered in tared balloon.
-- Solution in evaporated to dryness using a rotary evaporator
+- The supernatant is transfered in tared balloon and evorapoted to dryness using a rotary evaporator
-- The dry extract is then solubilized at 5 mg/mL using methanol and aliquotate and conserved in the freezer
+- The dry extract is then solubilized at 5 mg/mL using methanol and aliquotate and conserved in the freezer.
+100 vials of 800 µL are realised per plant.
 ## Paused

 ## Done